JustinDiament/PhotoMod/README.md

     - MonochromeOperation: A class that applies the sepia color transformation on an image
     - SepiaOperation: A class that applies the monochrome/greyscale color transformation on an image

-### Scripts
+### Additional Deliverables

 The _res/_ directory contains two examples of script files, _ScriptOne.txt_ and _ScriptTwo.txt_, that demonstrate all the working features of this image processing application.
+The _res/_ directory also contains _class_diagram.png_, which as image of a class diagram showing the names of classes and interfaces, method signatures, and inheritance relationships in our program.

 ## Assignment 5